Class Leigh Wood deserves delayed celebrations after dramatic win over Michael Conlan

 A second before the official finish, Conlan was leading, but the scores were not needed.
 The last numbers will now form just another part of the tiny boxing miracle performed by Wood and the unforgettable end of Conlan’s night.
 Conlan was up on all three cards; three rounds on one and just the one round on the other two.
 I had it clear for Conlan, but had asked from the end of round six: Can Wood win this?
 Up until then, he had no chance, he was fighting inside a fog.
 It was instincts only.

 Wood now deserves the praise he refused late on Saturday night when he stood in the centre of the ring asking for calm as he kept glancing over at the huddle of medical staff attending to Conlan at ringside.
 I spoke to Wood after Conlan had been taken away.
-He held his title belt tight in his bandaged fists but was trembling with fading adrenaline, the emotion was clear in his voice.
+He held his title belt tight in his bandaged fists but was trembling with fading adrenaline.
+The emotion was clear in his voice.
 He had two bad cuts spread across his left eyebrow.
 “Is he OK?” he kept asking as people moved all over a shocked ringside.
 Wood can shout and celebrate now; late on Saturday night he was totally respectful.
 And, at that very moment, fearful.

-The finish was perfect; truly brutal to watch again and shocking live.
+The finish was perfect, truly brutal to watch again and shocking live.
 Conlan is backed up, four feet above his father and brother, weaving the same elusive magic when a right slips in just a fraction higher than the other shots.
 It lands on the temple, above the glove and Conlan goes limp, his body folds and Wood lands again to send him heavily in a sleeping bundle through the ropes.
 His fight is over, Wood is still champion and the panic at ringside starts.

 And in that tiny savage passage of fighting there is everything you need to know and everything you want to forget about the business of boxing.
 Wood had his miraculous salvation, Conlan had his heartbreak, a father had his unconscious son in his hands, a mother somewhere screamed and just under 10,000 stood and howled.
 Some hugged each other, others had tears.
 That is how fights in my chosen game can end, and end with just one simple punch.
 And end with just seconds left on the clock.

 Conlan was strapped to a gurney, his gloves still on, and taken quickly to hospital.
 He was conscious and talking to people who could bend down and get their ears close enough to his moving lips.
-At the end of the fight he was exhausted and “fatigue was kicking in”, which he said at 6am in a defiant message on social media; just seven hours earlier there had been real dread when the security and medical staff had cleared a passage from ringside and led him away.
-By about midnight, the news was positive, the doctors clearly reassured by his responses, even before the scan results.
+At the end of the fight he was exhausted and “fatigue was kicking in”, which he said at 6am in a defiant message on social media.
+Just seven hours earlier there had been real dread when the security and medical staff had cleared a passage from ringside and led him away.
+By about midnight the news was positive, the doctors clearly reassured by his responses, even before the scan results.
 “He’s talking,” I was told when he was still waiting for confirmation at that dark hour, but he was not in danger.
 He was never in the twilight limbo.

-Wood was in another type of limbo; a winner of a great fight, a world champion and he refused to celebrate.
+Wood was in another type of limbo; a winner of a great fight, a world champion, and he refused to celebrate.
 That is class.
 He can roar now and he deserves all the praise.

 Conlan wants a rematch.
 It makes sense.
 “I’ll be back,” Conlan warned.
 This is boxing and it too often makes no sense.